opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 To view your installed plugins from the Observability Dashboards interface, follow these steps:

 1. From the OpenSearch Dashboards main menu, select **Observability** > **Dashboard**.
 Alternatively, select **Dashboard**.
 2. View the list of items and select your plugin.
-Plugins are categorized automatically as the data type **Observability Dashboard**.
+Note that the plugins are categorized automatically as data type Observability Dashboard, by which you can filter to concentrate on just what you want to see.

 ## Installing plugins using Dashboards